Isabelle, how would you

 Drs.
 Harry Lawless and Trygg Engen, two US researchers, used the expression “the tip of the nose” to describe the fact that although people are familiar with an odor, they are not able to name it.

-If you have participated in wine tastings, you may have felt overwhelmed by the wine tasting terms used by the other participants and maybe you were intimidated by the fact that you didn’t perceive what they were talking about.
+If you have participated in wine tastings, you may have felt overwhelmed by the wine tasting terms the other participants used and maybe you were intimidated by the fact that you didn’t get what they were talking about.

 So your first reaction is to think you are wrong!
 No, you are not!